- Python 99.4%

 BTClock Integration

 Home Assistant integration for the BTClock — an open-source Bitcoin price / block-height display.
+Maintained by the same author as the firmware.

 Supported firmware